fadyanwar/MouseVader/README.md

 web-ext build -s MouseVader/Firefox -a artifacts/
 ```

-where "artifacts" is the folder you wish to place the output package at
+where "artifacts" is the folder you wish to place the output package at.